sahil078/Health-Tracker/README.md

 This will compile the project and open it in your default web browser at http://localhost:4200.

-Building for Production
+## Building for Production
 To build the application for production, use: ng build --configuration production

-The compiled files will be located in the dist/health-challenge-tracker directory.

-Usage
+## Usage
 Log a Workout: Users can log their workout details, including the type of workout and duration.
 Search and Filter: Use the search bar to find workouts by user name or apply filters to narrow down by workout type.
 Visualize Progress: View charts to see the progress of workouts over time.
 Unit Testing

-Unit tests are provided for one component and one service.
-To run the tests, use: ng test
+## Unit tests are provided for one component and one service.
+To run the tests, use:
+ng test

-Acknowledgments
+## Acknowledgments
 Angular
 Tailwind CSS
 Chart.js